OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Opening a Link by Navigating to a Page and Letting Safari Open It

 You can now test the same situation when clicking on a link contained on a page.
 Safari will identify and process the URL scheme and choose which action to execute.
-Opening this link "<https://telegram.me/fridadotre>" will trigger this behaviour.
+Opening this link "<https://telegram.me/fridadotre>" will trigger this behavior.

 ![Open this page in "Telegram"?](Images/Chapters/0x06h/open_in_telegram_via_urlscheme.png)